Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 #### From key slot to key slice

-Some parts of the slot management code need to determine which key slice contain a key slot when given a pointer to the key slot.
+Some parts of the slot management code need to determine which key slice contains a key slot when given a pointer to the key slot.
 In principle, the key slice is uniquely determined from the key identifier which is located in the slot:

 * for a volatile key identifier, the [slice index is encoded in the key identifier](#volatile-key-identifiers-in-the-dynamic-key-store);
 * for a persistent key identifier or built-in key identifier, [the slot is in the sole cache slice](#key-slices-in-the-dynamic-key-store).